Cannabis Micronutrients: Essential Plant-Growth Guide

 Methods to Ensure Balanced Nutrient Regimes

-• Testing pH weekly to detect fluctuations and course-correct in a timely manner
+• Testing pH weekly to detect fluctuations and course-correct promptly

 • Adhering to a nutrient-feeding schedule that mirrors the plant’s growth stages